MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

 ## Prerequisites

-The following are required before you can run the Zoom Collaboration analysis in R:
+The following is required before you can run the Zoom Collaboration analysis in R:

 * Workplace Analytics licenses for your analysis population.
 * Zoom Business, Education, or API plans and have access to the Zoom Admin portal.